Applications are now open for May 2023.

 What is involved?

 There are 180 learning hours in the Certificate.
-It carries 18 credits, and is estimated to take around six months to complete.
+It carries 18 credits.
+The time given to complete this course (3 units) is 10 months.

 Learning hours involve a mixture of online self-directed activities, most of which learners can work through at their own pace, and at a time to suit them.
 These activities include webinars, films, reading, and interactive activities.
 There will also be practice-based activities – such as assessments and case studies – plus online group and individual tutorials, allowing a chance for discussion, plus reflection on new knowledge and skills, and work presentations.